 in Féchy with 16 (La Côte) and Château Maison Blanche

 in Yvorne (Chablais) with 7.5 hectares.
-Furthermore, the wines of the Domaine de Valmont (in Morges) are vinified and marketed by Schenk.
-The most famous wine of the house is the Chasselas of the Château de Châtagnéréaz.
-The company's activities range from the cultivation and incorporation of Swiss wines to the importation of foreign wines from more than fifteen countries.
-In addition to wines, the company sells a range of other products, such as grape juice under the Grapillon label.
-Since 1961, the wine production and trading house belongs to the Schenk Group colonel
+Furthermore, the wines from the Domaine de Valmont (in Morges) are vinified and marketed by Schenk.
+The most famous wine of the house is the Chasselas des Château de Châtagnéréaz.
+The company's field of activity extends from the cultivation and cellaring of Swiss wines to the import of foreign wines from more than fifteen countries.
+In addition to wines, the company sells a number of other products, such as grape juice under the Grapillon label.
+The wine production and trading house has also been part of the Schenk Group since 1961 colonel

 (Vaud and Valais).
-Around 21 million bottles are marketed each year, including 55% Swiss wine, 40% foreign wine and 5% grape juice.
+Around 21 million bottles are marketed annually, including 55% Swiss wine, 40% foreign wine and 5% grape juice.
 Furthermore, 40,000 hectoliters of unfilled wine are sold annually.